rgov/http-translator/README.md

 This tool can be used for translating HTTP requests from one format to another.
 Currently, that means translating from a curl command-line invocation or raw HTTP request into Python Requests code.

+Thee tool is not complete; it doesn’t know about some basic things right now (such as cookies) or less common curl options such as `--proxy-header`.
+Contributions are welcome.

 **Hint:** You can generate curl commands in the Safari Web Inspector by right-clicking on a resource in the Network or Resources tab and selecting "Copy as cURL".

 ## Building from Source